valmazan/Project_Part_Prediction-of-Product-Sales/README.md

    - The Mean Absolute Error was off by $7,544.96.
    - The Mean Squared Error was $1,137,929.68.
    - The Root Mean Squared Error had a calculation of $1,066.79.
- - By using this model we can see that we have a we have a higher mean squared error dispite r^2 desparity.
-The data still has a good amount of error variance but reports alot accuracy.
+ - By using this model we can see that the Root Mean Squared Error out performs the other models and has the least amount of errors which is the same as the target unit, dispite r^2 desparity.
+The data still has a good amount of error variance but reports alot accurately.

 ---